 Because alcohol affects antibiotics differently, it’s important to talk to your doctor or pharmacist before consuming alcohol while on antibiotics.

-What Happens if You Drink Alcohol While Taking Antibiotics
+What Happens if You Drink While Taking Them

 While it’s best to avoid alcohol consumption when taking any antibiotics, there are some antibiotics, in particular, that, when consumed with alcohol, pose serious risks.
 These include: